National High School Game Academy

 Applicant submissions can include any of the following: song recordings, original sheet music, performance videos, music videos, and/or screenshots of plugin chains.
 Files should be uploaded in MP4 or WAV format.
 For video submissions, the length should be approximately 30 seconds.

 If an applicant applies on the Sound Design or Music Composition track, it will be understood that they wish to be assigned to a team in the role of sound designer/music composer.
+Music Composition and creation of Sound FX is equally important in the creation of games.
+Sound Designers will be given basic instruction in software development in Unity, but only enough to facilitate collaboration with their teammates.

 If an applicant applies on the Game Generalist track, it will be understood that they are willing to perform any role assigned to them.
 Applicants looking for a more general learning experience from the NHSGA should apply as a Game Generalist.